parveenkrraina/essilor-databricks-associate/Day-6/Lab-2.md

 4. Select appropriate cluster configuration (default is fine).
 5. Set pipeline mode to **Trigger**.
 6. Save the pipeline (don’t start it yet).
+7. Schema name e.g. sales and same has to be updated in the upcoming code

 ---